 An estimated 8.1 million Syrian children and youth inside Syria and in neighbouring countries are in need of education.

 In addition, the country’s cultural heritage is continuously exposed to threats of destruction, looting and illicit traffic.
 Important sites and monuments have been destroyed or substantially damaged.

 UNESCO has been active in responding to this crisis, particularly by assisting Syrian refugees and host communities in Iraq, Jordan, and Lebanon, and safeguarding Syria’s cultural heritage.

 UNESCO’s response addresses humanitarian needs and longer-term development assistance, creating complementarity and synergy among these areas.
-The response is integrated into nationally-led response processes and is fully aligned with the Syria Strategic Response Plan 2015 (SRP) and the Regional Refugee and Resilience Plan 2015-2016 (3RP).
+The response is integrated into nationally-led response processes and is fully aligned with the Humanitarian Response Plan 2016 (HRP) and the Regional Refugee and Resilience Plan 2016-2017 (3RP).

 In the field of education, UNESCO’s response is focusing on youth education and empowerment, providing educational opportunities and enhancing quality of teaching and learning both in formal and non-formal settings for young people affected by the crisis in Lebanon, Jordan and Iraq.

 Priority areas for UNESCO action inside Syria are teacher training in technical and vocational education, accelerated learning programmes, extra-curricular activities, and psycho-social support